NYK

 PATTERNS

-Hot right now — 7 straight games with positive impact.
-Longest positive run this season: 7 games.
+In a rough stretch — 4 straight games with negative impact.
+Longest cold streak this season: 9 games.

 Based on 76 games with tracking data.
 Shows who guarded this player on offense and who he guarded on defense, with their shooting stats in those matchups.